-Of the identified needs that you want to solve for "now," select one to focus on and write it below:
+Of the identified needs that you want to solve for "now," select one to focus on and write it succinctly below as your Identified Need: Example: We are 54 points below the standard on the CA Dashboard for all students meeting grade-level standards.
+Schools are using a variety of materials/resources to teach the standards.

-4 Ideate
+Ideate